abporter521/CS3500-TankWars/TankWars/RESOURCES/README.txt

 The Game Controller also handles movement from the users end with a handful of methods.
 The movement methods trigger boolean flags describing the direction of the tank.
 Firing method sets boolean flags regarding if a weapon was fired.
 The turret method receives mouse input and converts it to a vector 2D that is uses to modify the tank turret direction.
 These three methods all call the UpdateTankMovment method which serializes a ControlCommand object holding each of these actions.

+VIEW
+The view for our game has two main components.
+The Drawing Panel and the Form.
+Our form is very similar to layout to the solution provided.
+We have spot for server name, player name and a connect button.
+Hitting the enter key will trigger a connect button push.
+Hitting the escape key will trigger the form to close out.
+We have in the form multiple event handlers that for mouse movement, button pressing, and mouse clicking.
+All of these methods are small as most of them call methods in the controller.
+There are a few flags however that are set so that these button clicks will not happen prematurely.

+Our drawing panel has the variables that contain all the images and sounds that are used in our game.
+We have the OnPaint method which loops through all objects in the commonly shared world model.
+This will draw each object in its respective drawer method.
+We have some additional methods that draw the explosion sprite images at random at time of tank death, along with a sound byte.
+We have also added sound bytes for weapon firing.
+For example, since we only want the firing shot to be done once per click, we have a setter method that sets a flag and allows the sound byte to play.